| |

 This shape is one of the simplest of all shawls and is easily worn in a few different ways.

-triangle shawl crochet
+Crochet triangle shawl

 Shop the printable PDF pattern…